jmicko/coinbot/README.md

 Note that this script is not set to watch the files for changes, so you will need to restart the process manually if you make changes to the production server.
 But you should not be doing that anyway.\
 PM2 is not required, but it is nice for production environments and does not require configuration of systemd or other daemons.\
 you can learn more about PM2 [here](https://pm2.keymetrics.io/).

+#### \# Note about server scripts \#

+There is a package for building .xlsx files that is... not easy on ram when dealing with the quantity of data in the coinbot.
+The server scripts take that into account, allocating ~8GB of ram to the node.js process.
+Honestly this is horrible and I'll find another solution at some point, but for now you will need to change the script for devices with less ram.
+The server will crash if it runs out of memory, so be careful about file exports with this.
+It can also crash if a large number of people are generating exports at the same time.
+I can't stress enough that you should not run this app in a public facing production environment.

 ### `npm run start`